 - Admit a problem exists.

 - Find the right type of support for their needs.

 - Work through the emotional components of addiction and dependency.

 - Maintain ongoing therapy to support their individual needs.

-Though it may seem simplistic enough, the entire process can be draining and difficult.
+Though it may seem simple enough, the entire process can be draining and difficult.
 However, the reward can be well worth it.

 The Importance of Family Therapy in Substance Abuse Recovery

-Recognizing the challenges the entire family faces when it comes to drug abuse is an important first step.
+Recognizing the challenges the entire family faces when it comes to substance use disorder is an important first step.
 From there, seeking comprehensive treatment for the whole family is necessary.
 The individual using drugs or alcohol must take the first step in entering treatment and detoxing, but family members should seek their own counseling and support as well.

 From there, the need to develop a strong family treatment plan is important.
-Instead of targeted treatment for just one person, this type of therapy aims to address the group as a whole and how each member of the family contributes to a solution.
+Instead of targeted treatment for just one person, family therapy aims to address the group as a whole and how each member of the family contributes to a solution.
 Each person will need to understand their role, their needs, and their impact.

-It is important to understand that family therapy is not about placing blame or pointing figures.
+It is important to understand that family therapy is not about placing blame or pointing fingers.
 It is about understanding what happened, forgiving, healing, and moving forward.